Skip links

 • Information voluntarily provided through the use of the service

 In the process, data is transmitted to Calendly servers in the USA.
 For users from the European Economic Area, an additional data transmission supplement applies.
 This contains, among other things, standard data protection clauses as a suitable guarantee for data transfers to the USA in accordance with Art.
 46 Para.
 2 lit. c GDPR.
-The data transmission addendum can be found at:
+The Data Processing Addendum can be found here: https://calendly.com/pages/dpa.

-Other recipients of the data are contracted subcontractors of Calendly, which are used, among other things, for the purposes of customer service, debt collection and IT infrastructure.
+Additional recipients of the data include subcontractors engaged by Calendly, who are employed for purposes such as customer service, debt collection, and IT infrastructure.
 Calendly also reserves the right to share data with subsidiaries or future subsidiaries.
+Further information on data processing by Calendly can be found here: https://calendly.com/de/pages/privacy

 18.2.
 Purpose of data processing